The Expendables (2010 film): Critical response

 Some highly negative reviews appeared.
-In The New York Post, Lou Lumenick labeled it "the brain-dead male equivalent of Sex and the City 2", and in The New Yorker, Anthony Lane called it "breathtakingly sleazy in its lack of imagination".
+In The New Yorker, Anthony Lane called it "breathtakingly sleazy in its lack of imagination".

 Peter Travers, writing for Rolling Stone, said, "Stallone forgets to include non-spazzy direction, a coherent plot, dialogue that actors can speak without cringing, stunts that don't fizzle, blood that isn't digital and an animating spirit that might convince us to give a damn."
 Claudia Puig, writing the review for USA Today, summed the film up as a "sadistic mess of a movie".

 Rourke's performance was given special recognition by some critics.
 In the Chicago Tribune, Michael Phillips said, "Rourke delivers a monologue about his time in Bosnia, and the conviction the actor brings to the occasion throws the movie completely out of whack.
 What's actual acting doing in a movie like this?"
 Mick LaSalle of the San Francisco Chronicle praised Rourke for the same scene, stating, "He's amazing…a great actor."

 Accolades

 Sequels

+Three sequels titled The Expendables 2, The Expendables 3 and Expend4bles were released in 2012, 2014, and 2023.